 The dual, redundant power supplies ensure continuous, uninterrupted power.
 The supplies are current sharing which means the supplies share the load equally.
-If a power supply fails, the redundant power supply can support the entire current load of one fully populated card cage.
+If a power supply fails, the redundant power supply can support the entire current load of one fully populated Switch.

-Although the TLX320 functions properly with one Power Module, Thinklogical recommends that both modules be used, preferably connected to independent power sources, for redundancy.
+Although the switch functions properly with one power module, Thinklogical recommends that both modules be used, preferably connected to independent power sources, for redundancy.